 Reminiscences by J Kemp Foster

-In 1909 a series of newspaper articles under the title 'Reminiscences' appeared in the Hunts Post.
+In 1909, a series of newspaper articles under the title 'Reminiscences' appeared in the Hunts Post.
 Joseph Kemp Foster fondly remembered St Ives from his birth in 1871 to 1887 when, aged 16 years, he started a life in journalism which took him to Ireland, the Isle of Wight and around England.

-In the articles published over sixteen weeks, Joseph wrote in great detail of St Ives and the people who lived in the town in the late 1800s.
+In the articles published over sixteen weeks, Joseph wrote in great detail about St Ives and the people who lived in the town in the late 1800s.
 He remembers the old Monday livestock market, and Sunday night lowing of cattle grazing in the surrounding meadows, which sent many St Ivians to sleep.
 Drovers packed cattle in the Broadway and some way along Ramsey Road, hemmed in by white rails to protect passers-by.

 Market Hill, 1880, when J Kemp Foster was 9 years old.